Why Shame? | What is shame?

 How do we work with shame?

 When we work with shame, we try to normalize the experience.
-We don't talk around it, and we don't try

-Instead, we name it, engage with it, and open space to acknowledge and talk about it.
+So, we don't talk around it, and we don't try to avoid it.
+We name it, engage with it, and open space to acknowledge and talk about it.
 Whether we're delivering training, conducting research, or consulting with organizations, we approach shame very intentionally.
+We approach it carefully and respectfully, recognizing that no two people experience it the same way and that shame feelings can be linked to trauma, early life experiences, and other forms of emotional and psychological distress.

 Write your awesome label here.